bvanderreest/valheim-server-deployment/MODIFIERS.md

 ## Tier Control Flags

-These are set automatically by `DEFAULT_MODIFIER_GROUP`, but can be overridden manually in `modifiers.conf`:
+These are set automatically by `DEFAULT_MODIFIER_GROUP` but can be overridden directly in `modifiers.conf`.
+Explicit values always win.

 ```bash
 ENABLE_BASIC_MODIFIERS=true